masonwaller/bldr-check/README.md

 Simple task manager list.
-This allows you to add tasks to a list as well as delete and complete them.
+This allows you to add tasks to a list as well as delete and complete them, hopefully help users stay organized.
 It uses websockets to keep lists the same on different browser windows.

 Start by `npm i` and then in a new terminal navigate down to the `server` folder and also `npm i` there.